 What degree do I need to become an acute care nurse practitioner?

 To become an ACNP, you must first earn a Master of Science in Nursing (MSN).
 If you already hold an MSN, you will need to earn a post master’s certificate with a specialty as an acute care nurse practitioner.

 When you have completed your MSN or post master’s certificate, you will need to obtain certification as an ACNP and obtain state licensure as an advanced practice registered nurse (APRN).
-There are specialty organizations that will help guide you in the testing process.
-For example American Nurses Credentialing Center of the Association of Critical Care Nursing.
+There are specialty organizations that will help guide you in the testing process, including the American Nurses Credentialing Center (ANCC).

 While you need to take these steps, there are different paths and great flexibility in pursuing your ACNP degree.